aanchal-fatwani/js-best-practices/README.md

     **[⬆ Back to Top](#table-of-contents)**

-27. ### Add functionality with JavaScript, don’t create too much content Building a lot of HTML in JavaScript can be pretty daunting and flaky.
-Especially on Internet Explorer you can run into all kinds of trouble by altering the document while it is still loading and manipulating the content with innerHTML.
+27. ### Avoid Overloading HTML and Use Templates Instead When building an application that relies heavily on JavaScript, it's common to build a lot of HTML in JavaScript.
+However, this can lead to issues with browser compatibility and code maintainability.
+Altering the document while it's still loading or manipulating content with innerHTML can cause flakiness, especially on older browsers like Internet Explorer.

-    In terms of page maintenance it is also a terribly bad idea to create a lot of markup with HTML as not every maintainer will have the same level of skill as you have and could potentially really mess with your code.

-    I found that when I had to build an application that is very much dependent on JavaScript, using an HTML template and loading this template via Ajax made much more sense.
-That way maintainers can alter the HTML structure and most importantly text without having to interfere with your JavaScript code.

-    For example, defining a script to load the template when the correct HTML container is available and apply the event handlers in the setupContent() method afterwards:
+    Instead, consider using an HTML template and loading it via Ajax.
+This approach allows maintainers to alter the HTML structure and text without interfering with the JavaScript code.
+Simply define a script to load the template and apply event handlers in the setupContent() method.
+This way, people can translate and change the template as needed without modifying the JavaScript code.

-        if(playercontainer){

-            ajax('template.html');

-        };
-        .
-        .
-        request.onreadystatechange = function(){

-       if(request.readyState == 4){

-          if(request.status){

-            if(request.status === 200 || request.status === 304){

-              if(url === 'template.html'){

-                setupPlayer(request.responseText);

-              }

-            }

-          } else {

-            alert('Error: Could not find template...');

-          }

-        }

-    This way people can translate and change the template any way they want to without having to alter the JavaScript code.

     **[⬆ Back to Top](#table-of-contents)**